The Ultimate Guide to Cooking Delicious Flounder

 Now, let's talk about how to make your flounder dish truly sing.
 The right accompaniments and sauces can take your meal from good to absolutely fantastic.
 And let me tell you, there are endless possibilities, but I'll give you a few of my favorites.

-• Roasted vegetables: Roasted asparagus, Brussels sprouts, or broccoli are classic side dishes for flounder.
+• Roasted vegetables: roasted asparagus, Brussels sprouts, or broccoli are classic side dishes for flounder.
 They add a touch of sweetness and earthiness.
 The roasting process brings out the natural sweetness of the vegetables and creates a beautiful contrast to the delicate fish.

 • Sautéed greens: Sautéed spinach, kale, or chard are light and refreshing options that complement the delicate flavor of flounder.
 They add a touch of vibrancy and lightness to the dish.